 (i) Bank Accounts

-Under the prevailing regulations, foreign capital enterprises can open bank accounts (direct investment capital account for foreign investor) with banks licensed and operating in Vietnam.
+Under the prevailing regulations, foreign-invested enterprises and foreign investors can open bank accounts with banks licensed and operating in Vietnam.
 All the receipts and expenditures including capital contributions, in principle, must be made through such bank accounts.

-Subject to the using purposes, bank accounts which a foreign capital projects can open comprise the following:
+Subject to the using purposes, bank accounts which a foreign-invested enterprise or foreign investor can open comprise the following:

-(c) off-shore foreign currency bank account.
-Practically, not every foreign capital project is entitled to open off-shore foreign currency bank account because this requires to meet several criteria and be subject to a specific consent from SBV.
+Practically, not every FIE is entitled to open off-shore foreign currency bank account because this requires to meet several criteria and be subject to a license from SBV.